-If you're concerned about your child's ability to learn, don't delay testing.
-The sooner kids get the help needed, the more likely they'll succeed in school.
+If you have a concern about your child’s ability to learn, ask your child’s daycare or school for an educational evaluation.
+This sooner kids get the help that’s needed, the more successful they can be in school.

 What's the Law?

-Children who quality for extra help receive a written plan that sets learning goals for them, and explains how to reach those goals.
+Children who qualify for extra help can receive a plan that sets learning goals and includes accommodations (supports to help with a general education) and modifications (changes to the general education) that promote success.
 Parents, teachers, therapists, school psychologists, and others work as a team to create the plan.
 Plans are offered based on ability and age:

-Individualized Family Service Plan (IFSP): This is given to infants and toddlers up to age 3 who have developmental delays or medical problems that can lead to delays (such as hearing loss, being born early, or genetic problems like Down syndrome).
+individualized family service plan (IFSP): This is given to infants and toddlers up to age 3 who have developmental delays or medical problems that can lead to delays (such as hearing loss, being born early, or genetic conditions like Down syndrome).

 What Do I Do First?

 Talk to your doctor.
-If your child has special needs that make it harder to learn or seems behind in development, tell the doctor.
-The doctor can see if your child is on track or needs testing.
-Your child may be seen by a specialist (such as a speech therapist or psychologist).
+If your child has special needs that make it harder to learn or seems behind in development, tell your doctor.
+The doctor can see if your child could benefit from an evaluation or should be seen by a specialist (like a speech therapist or psychologist).

-If your child is under 3, call your state's early intervention program.
+If your child is under age 3, call your state's early intervention program.

 If your child is age 3 or older, call your local school district.

-If your child is older and struggling in school, you can ask for an evaluation at any time.
+If your child is older and struggling in school, ask for an evaluation at any time.
 Talk with teachers, the principal, a school guidance counselor, or psychologist to set up testing.

 How Will My Child Be Tested?